Nilotinib: Adverse effects

 Dose reduction has been recommended in people with liver problems which involves recommendation of lower starting dose and monitoring of any hepatic function abnormalities.

 Hepatitis B virus reactivation may also occur.

 Interactions

 Nilotinib has been reported as a substrate for OATP1B1 and OATP1B3.
 Interaction of nilotinib with OATP1B1 and OATP1B3 may alter its hepatic disposition and can lead to transporter mediated drug-drug interactions.
 Nilotinib is an inhibitor of OATP-1B1 transporter but not for OATP-1B3.

 It is a substrate for CYP3A4 and hence grapefruit juice and other CYP3A4 inhibitors will increase its action and inducers like St. John's wort will decrease it.
 Patients report that pomegranates and starfruit may also interfere.

-Food should not be eaten two hours before or one hour afterwards because it unpredictably increases its bioavailability, approximately doubling it.

 Pharmacology

 Nilotinib inhibits the kinases BCR-ABL, KIT, LCK, EPHA3, EPHA8, DDR1, DDR2, PDGFRB, MAPK11 and ZAK.

-Structurally related to imatinib, It is 10–30 fold more potent than imatinib in inhibiting Bcr-Abl tyrosine kinase activity and proliferation of Bcr-Abl expressing cells.
+Structurally related to imatinib, it is 10–30 fold more potent than imatinib in inhibiting Bcr-Abl tyrosine kinase activity and proliferation of Bcr-Abl expressing cells.